bvelizmera/Bill-s-Academy_capstoneproject/README.md

 The theme of orange, yellow, and light pastel colors helps accentuate the decorative tennis-themed header.
 Incorporating contrast in background and text colors was a helpful and fun stylistic tool to enhance user experience.

-- `#e24502` used for h1 and borders, and news and tournaments text.
+- `#e24502` used for h1, borders, news, and tournaments text.
 - `#ffdab9` used for the overall background.
 - `#870703` used for title of news and tournaments.
-- `#D30CD5`used for the profile user content.
+- `#D30CD5` used for the profile user content.

 - `blue` used for contact details.
 - `black` used for text on tournaments page.